 Foundation and Construction

-It doesn’t matter if hurricanes threaten your beach town, weatherproofing a bay area homes for sale is the most important priority.
+It doesn’t matter if hurricanes threaten your beach town, weatherproofing is the most important priority.
 Otherwise, you risk having your hard-earned investment ruined by harsh weather.

 Buying a beach home on stilts could be a good idea if you live in an area where flooding or storm surges are a problem.
 Additionally, materials must be wind and flood-resistant and sturdy enough to withstand heavy rain and extreme heat.
 The best and most enduring construction material for a beach house is concrete.
 These residences are more durable than most wood-framed structures since they withstand severe winds and heavy rain.